Hotel Swimming Pool Accident on Holiday

 Deck Chair or Sun Lounger Collapse Around Hotel Swimming Pools

-Contributory Negligence and Hotel Swimming Pool Accident on Vacation Claims
+Contributory Negligence and Hotel Swimming Pool Accident on Holiday Claims

 A failure to seek medical attention promptly can also be classed as contributory negligence.
 If injuries have deteriorated as a result of a delay in seeking medical attention, an award of compensation for a hotel swimming pool accident may be reduced accordingly.

-Hotel Swimming Pool Accident on Vacation – Summary
+Hotel Swimming Pool Accident on Holiday – Summary

 All articles are written or edited by Eoin Campbell.